-The focus of this report is primarily regarding loon activity observed on Hughes Lake, however, other sightings on Little Hughes and Farm Lake reported by GORA members are also included.
+The focus of this report is regarding loon activity observed on Hughes Lake*.

-It was on a chilly November 4th that all but a single otter was again seen cavorting in the quiet waters of Hughes Lake.
-Clearly another summer cottage season has come to a close.
-Here’s hoping that 2020 will bring with it more reports of a thriving environment, despite the ever present global climatic challenges.
-Special thanks go out to my cottage neighbors who have so kindly shared their nature sightings with me.
-Together we can observe and better monitor wildlife in and around our village, Otter Lake.
+And so another summer cottage season comes to a close.
+Here’s hoping that 2020 will bring with it reports of a thriving environment, despite the growing environmental challenges.
+Special thanks go out to my cottage neighbours who have so kindly continued to share their nature sightings with me.
+Together we can observe and better monitor wildlife in and around Otter Lake.

 Hughes Lake Road Boat Launch

 Thank you to Ray Bourgeau who continues to monitor and maintain the Hughes Lake boat launch and the access road.
 This is possible because of Ray’s “Just Do It” attitude as well as some financial contributions by Hughes Lake cottagers and GORA/ARGO.
 If you used the boat launch during this past year and could spare a few dollars to help keep it in good repair, please contact Ray at email@example.com.
 No contribution is too small.